 T-shirts, shorts: hockey weather in central Pa.

-WILLIAMSPORT, Pa.
-(AP) - The minor-league Williamsport Outlaws hit the ice for their debut Wednesday night in downright balmy conditions for hockey.
+STATE COLLEGE, Pa.
+(AP) - The minor-league Williamsport Outlaws debuted on the ice Wednesday night in downright balmy conditions for hockey.

 Organizers say the Outlaws are the first modern pro hockey team in North America to play its entire home schedule outdoors.